Followers

 A Nation's Loss

-After the battle, Mercer's body was carried to a nearby farmhouse where Washington's leading physician, Dr. Benjamin Rush attended him.
-But Mercer died of his wounds on 12 January 1777.
-His loss was a great personal one for Washington, but an even greater loss for the new nation, which would have benefited from his leadership in peace as well as his leadership in war.
+After the battle, Mercer's body was taken to a nearby farmhouse where Washington's leading physician, Dr. Benjamin Rush, attended him.
+However, Mercer died of his wounds on January 12, 1777.
+His loss was a significant personal blow for Washington, but it was an even greater loss for the new nation, which would have benefited from his leadership both in peace and in war.

 Mercer Statue at Fredericksburg